cockroachdb/docs/v21.2/ui-statements-page.md

 To view this page, [access the DB Console](ui-overview.html#db-console-access) and click **Statements** in the left-hand navigation.

-## Search and filter by application
+## Search and filter

-By default, the Statements page shows SQL statements from all applications running on the cluster, including internal CockroachDB queries.
+By default, the Statements page shows SQL statements from all applications and databases running on the cluster, including internal CockroachDB queries.

-To filter the statements by [`application_name`](connection-parameters.html#additional-connection-parameters), use the **App** field.
-If you haven't set `application_name` in the client connection string, it appears as `unset`.

-CockroachDB's internal queries are displayed under the `(internal)` app.
-Queries from the SQL shell are displayed under the `$ cockroach sql` app.

-You can search for statements using the search field or using the date field.
+You can search for statements using the date field or the search field.
 To search by date, pick a date range that is within the time period since the statistics were last cleared.
 Click **reset time** to reset the date.

+To filter the statements, click the **Filters** field.

+To filter by [application](connection-parameters.html#additional-connection-parameters), select **App** and choose an application.

+{{site.data.alerts.callout_info}}
+- If you haven't set `application_name` in the client connection string, it appears as `unset`.
+- CockroachDB's internal queries are displayed under the `(internal)` app.
+Queries from the SQL shell are displayed under the `$ cockroach sql` app.
+{{site.data.alerts.end}}

+You can also filter by database (**Database**), SQL statement type (**Statement Type**), and for [statement fingerprints](#sql-statement-fingerprints) that take longer than a specified time to run.
+To display only statements with queries that cause full table scans, click **Only show statements that contain queries with full table scans**.

 ## Statement statistics